TheKelm/CoD4X18-Server/README.txt

 COPYRIGHT
 =========
-CoD4X is copyrighted by Ninja and TheKelm of IceOps Large portions of CoD4X are copyrighted by "Id Software, Inc."
+CoD4X is copyrighted by Ninja and TheKelm
+Large portions of CoD4X are copyrighted by "Id Software, Inc."
 Several portions are part of the "ioQuake-3 project". unzip is copyrighted by Gilles Vollant, Jean-loup Gailly and Mark Adler